Lasseignejk/DC-Notes/BackEnd/3--SetUpServer/SettingUpAServer.md

 -   Each route can have only ONE response.
 If you have more than one you'll get an error.
 You can also chain onto the response -- `res.status(401).send("Nope")`

 -   Don't use spaces or - in route names, use \_ instead.

-## To send data to the server...

-`app.use(express.json())`

-postman --> body --> raw --> JSON

-## Parts of backend

-Backend has two parts -- the server and the database.

-Server receives a request, goes to the database, finds the data, and serves it to the client.